ocastejon/hyperbolic/content/posts/vulnerabilities-in-tlwpa4220.md

 - **2020/10/29** - Confirmation to the vendor that the reported vulnerabilities had been fixed in the upgraded firmware
 - **2020/11/12** - Firmware upgrade published
 - **2020/11/18** - Publication of CVE-2020-24297 and CVE-2020-28005 by MITRE

+*EDIT*:
+- **2020/12/18** - At some point before this date, TP-Link removed the firmware upgrade from their site (for reasons unknown to me).
+I asked them to put the upgrade back as soon as possible
+- **2021/01/13** - Firmware upgrade is republished